-My family have loved Bangladesh for over 6 years now.
+My family have loved Bangladesh for over a decade now.

 We first came to know of it when we became friends with a family who had been living here for well over 15 years at the time.
 They worked at an NGO project called LAMB which primarily gives health and medical care to one of the poorest areas in Bangladesh.